 Step 2: Remove the Filler Content and Add More Information –

 The second problem was lack of knowledge.
-I could perceive that if you don’t invest time to understand the product line you cannot find the pitfalls.
-A well knowledge reader can immediately find that you are not knowledgeable and would bounce back from your site.
-Over the time you will fail to achieve trust and authority and you won’t get constant traffic flow.
+I realized that if I don’t invest time to understand the product line I cannot find the pitfalls.
+A well knowledge reader can immediately find that we are not knowledgeable and would bounce back from the site.
+Over the time we will fail to achieve trust and authority and we won’t get constant traffic flow.

 So, I improved some content.
 How did I do it?
 Well, at first, I removed the filler content and made it concise and to-the-point.
 I noticed the content volume reduced by 50%!
 Sounds ridiculous, right?